Qantas Status Credits – How to get them

 If you want to reach a higher Qantas Frequent Flyer membership level, you’ll need to earn a set amount of Status Credits in the 12 months from when you joined the program.
+For 'Lifetime' levels, the Status Credits needed are your total balance, regardless of when they were earned.
 Here’s what’s needed for each membership level:

-- Silver: 300 Status Credits to reach Silver and 250 Status Credits each year to maintain this level of membership.
+- Silver.
+300 Status Credits to reach Silver and 250 Status Credits each year to maintain.

 - Platinum One.
 3,600 Status Credits to get and maintain Platinum One status.
 At least 2,700 of these credits must be earned on Qantas-marketed flights and Status Credits earned through a credit card won’t count towards this membership level.